metricly/metricly-docs/content/integrations/agents/cloudwatch-agent/_index.md

 - via **AWS CloudFormation**

-Virtana recommends using the CLI method.
+We recommend using the CLI method.

 ### Linux